 Choosing an At Home Abortion Near McHenry-Johnsburg, IL?

-Since the overturning of Roe v Wade, you may have heard that some places are offering at-home abortions with the abortion pill by mail.
+Since the overturning of Roe v Wade, you may have heard that some places are offering at-home abortions with the abortion pill (also known as Plan C) by mail.
 Before you spend over $250 buying it, there are some important things you should know.

 There are many websites that have popped up online claiming to sell the abortion pill without a prescription.
 According to the FDA, it is illegal to order the pills without having a prescription.
 Abortion pills bought without a prescription are not FDA approved and risk being contaminated, counterfeit, or containing varying ingredients.
 The FDA also advises against buying abortion pills over the internet because you risk bypassing important safety guards that protect your health.